Estimated reading time: 14 minutes

 Each of us comes to relationships oriented towards a certain style of relating.
 We may be aware of our partner’s style, but often not on a conscious level.
-When we’re not happy in the relationship, we usually insist on ignorance with statements like “If I’d known you were like this, I’d never have gotten together with you!”
+When we’re not happy in the relationship, we usually insist on ignorance, saying things like “If I’d known you were like this, I’d never have gotten together with you!”
 There are reasons why we are so mystified & there are things we can do to overcome these challenges in relationships.

-On first meeting our partner (in the honeymoon stage), we’re literally auditioning to enhance our chances of being chosen.
-We put our best self forward at this stage.
+On first meeting our partner (in the honeymoon stage), we’re literally “auditioning” to enhance our chances of being chosen.
+We put our best self forward and are on our best behaviour at this stage.
 This is normal and appropriate, but is mostly done without the knowledge of how we or the other are wired to relate in a more committed relationship.
 During this first phase of relationship, we may give each other clues about our basic tendencies towards physical closeness, emotional intimacy and issues with security and safety.
 But it’s only when the relationship becomes more permanent in one or the other’s mind that these tendencies become manifest.

 Most of what we do, we do without awareness, automatically, due to the way our emotional brains have been wired.
 Our brain’s reaction to physical closeness, distance and duration of closeness is wired from early childhood.
 It impacts how we sit and stand in relation to our partner, how we adjust the space between us, how we hug, make love and how we do everything involving physical movement and staying still.